ProfStick/ProfStick.github.io/README.md

 ### I am still playing around with style sheets and stuff

-That's why the colours are aso awful - so I can see the different blocks
+That's why the colours are so awful - so I can see the different blocks

 so go way and come back later

 ---

+While I am playing with styles and fonts, because this is a technical site, it is important that I choose a font where I is distinguishable from l.

 This site is just an idiosyncratic collection of resources for software and science, particularly physics, I have made over the years.